wp-plugins/file-gallery/readme.txt

 10. compatible with "WordPress Mobile Edition" and "Media Tags" plugins
 11. basic caching of gallery output and frequent queries (transients)
 12. various smaller modifications described in help files (coming soon!)

+== Screenshots ==

+1. File Gallery main box on editing screen
+2. Edit attachment data
+3. Copy all attachments from another post
+4. Deleting attachments that have copies
+5. Build a gallery by choosing media tags
+6. Settings page
+7. Post thumb and number of attachments as extras in this view
+8. Copying attachments from media library

 == Installation ==